V3innn/icsd_cpp/README.md

 # icsd_C++

-These was my exercises for the C++ lab for icsd during the 2022-2023 year.\
+Here's a refined version of your text:

-They are uploaded as a cheatsheet when someone gets stuck to find out why.\
+> These were my exercises for the C++ lab in ICSD during the 2022-2023 year.
-I wish they would help you.\
+> I've uploaded them as a cheat sheet to help anyone who might get stuck.
+> Hope they’re helpful!
 Have fun! 😁